douglasrizzo/catsim/sphinx/estimation.rst

 Estimation Methods -- :mod:`catsim.estimation`
 **********************************************

-Estimators are the objects responsible for estimating of examinees ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
-In the domain of IRT, there are two main types of ways of estimating :math:`\hat{\theta}`: and these are the Bayesian methods and maximum-likelihood ones.
+Estimators are the objects responsible for estimating examinees' ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
+In the domain of IRT, there are two main types of methods for estimating :math:`\hat{\theta}`: Bayesian methods and maximum-likelihood methods.

 Maximum-likelihood methods choose the :math:`\hat{\theta}` value that maximizes the likelihood (see :py:func:`catsim.irt.log_likelihood`) of an examinee having a certain response vector, given the corresponding item parameters.

-Bayesian methods used *a priori* information (usually assuming ability and parameter distributions) to make new estimations.
-The knowledge of new estimations is then used to make new assumptions about the parameter distributions, refining future estimations.
+Bayesian methods use *a priori* information (usually assuming ability and parameter distributions) to make new estimations.
+New estimations are then used to refine assumptions about the parameter distributions, improving future estimations.

 All implemented classes in this module inherit from a base abstract class :py:class:`Estimator`. :py:class:`Simulator` allows that a custom estimator be